Properadic coformality of spheres: Abstract

 \section{Abstract}

-We define a properad that encodes $n$-pre-Calabi--Yau algebras with vanishing copairing.
-These algebras include chains on the based loop space of any space $X$ endowed with a fundamental class $[X]$ such that $(X,[X])$ satisfies Poincaré duality with local system coefficients, such as oriented manifolds.
-We say that such a pair $(X,[X])$ is coformal when $C_*(\Omega X)$ is formal as an $n$-pre-Calabi--Yau algebra with vanishing copairing.
+We define a properad $\calY^{(n)}_\infty$ that encodes $n$-pre-Calabi--Yau algebras with vanishing copairing.
+These algebras include chains on the based loop space of any space $X$ endowed with a fundamental class $[X]$ such that $(X,[X])$ satisfies Poincaré duality of degree $n \geqslant 1$ with local system coefficients, such as an oriented manifold.
+Extending the notion of coformality of spaces, we define coformality of such a pair $(X,[X])$ in terms of properadic formality of $\calY^{(n)}_\infty$-algebra structures on $C_*(\Omega X)$.
 Using a refined version of properadic Kaledin classes, we establish the intrinsic coformality of all spheres in characteristic zero.
-Furthermore, we prove that intrinsic formality fails for even-dimensional spheres in characteristic two.

 \makeatletter \@tocline#1#2#3#4#5#6#7{ \ifnum #1>\c@tocdepth \else \addpenalty\@secpenalty\addvspace{#2} \begingroup \hyphenpenalty\@M \@ifempty{#4}{ \@tempdima\csname r@tocindent\number#1\endcsname }{ \@tempdima#4 } \parindent\z@ \leftskip#3 \advance\leftskip\@tempdima \rightskip\@pnumwidth plus4em \parfillskip-\@pnumwidth #5\leavevmode -\@tempdima \ifcase #1 \or\or 1em \or 2em \else 3em \fi #6\nobreak \hbox to\@pnumwidth{\@tocpagenum{#7}} \nobreak \endgroup \fi}